-- Method Suitability Test (MST)? = Cost Friendly and fast alternative to method development and validation - Spike analytical standards of the target compounds to a portion blank (leachables free) solution - N = 1 - Spike level = AET - Spiked samples are treated as other samples - MST can prove the detectability of the targets with generic methods
+- Method Suitability Test (MST)? = Cheap and fast alternative to method developent and validation - Spike analytical standards of the target compounds to a portion blank (leachables free) solution - N = 1 - Spike level = AET - Spiked samples are treated as other samples - MST can prove the detectability of the targets with generic methods

-Method Suitability Test (MST)? = Cheap and fast alternative to method developent and validation

-- Spike analytical standards of the target compounds to a portion blank (leachables free) solution - N = 1 - Spike level = AET - Spiked samples are treated as other samples
+- Method Suitability Test (MST)? = Cheap and fast alternative to method developent and validation - Spike analytical standards of the target compounds to a portion blank (leachables free) solution - N = 1 - Spike level = AET - Spiked samples are treated as other samples - MST can prove the detectability of the targets with generic methods

-Method Suitability Test (MST)? = Cheap and fast alternative to method development and validation

-- Spike analytical standards of the target compounds to a portion blank (lea free) solution - N = 1 - Spike level = AET - Spiked samples are treated as other samples
+- Method Suitability Test (MST)? = Cheap and fast alternative to method developent and validation - Spike analytical standards of the target compounds to a portion blank (leachables free) solution - N = 1 - Spike level = AET - Spiked samples are treated as other samples - MST can prove the detectability of the targets with generic methods

-How quantitative should the methods to measure the leachables be?

-- Is it always necessary to have fully validated, fully quantitative methods in place?

-- ICH Q2 R1 (Part I, chapter 1):
+- How quantitative should the methods to measure the leachables be? - Is it always necessary to have fully validated, fully quantitative methods in place?
+No - ICH Q2 R1 (Part I, chapter 1):

 "The objective of validation of an analytical procedure is to demonstrate that it is suitable for its intended purpose"

 - Possibilities:

 - Fully validated method according to ICH Q2 R1 (Part II)

 - Complete (linear) method range

 - Known accuracy and precision

 - Limited validation (less parameters of ICH Q2 R1 taken in account)

 - Limit test

 - Method Suitability Test

 - What should you choose?
 It depends on

 - Therapy (chronic vs short)

 - Drug product complexity

-- · Chance on successful MST on complex drug matrices is rather low
+- Chance on successful MST on complex drug matrices is rather low

 - Required sensitivity

 - Intended market (USA vs EU vs ...)

 - Company policy

 - ...